dennisprangle/dennisprangle.github.io/_posts/2019-08-31-experimental_design.md

 * Where to evaluate a function for numerical integration.
 * What parameter settings to use for runs of expensive climate simulators.

-So classical design on experiments has a strong overlap with modern tasks in machine learning (e.g. active and reinforcement learning), probabilistic numerics and uncertainty quantification.
+So classical design of experiments has a strong overlap with modern tasks in machine learning (e.g. active and reinforcement learning), probabilistic numerics and uncertainty quantification.

 Design of experiments (**DoE**) has a long history in statistical research.
 The classic approach dates back to at least [R A Fisher's work in the 1920s-30s](https://en.wikipedia.org/wiki/The_Design_of_Experiments).